Throwing Vines at the Wall: Structure Learning via Random Search: Details on the MCS Algorithm

 \subsection{Runtime Comparison of MCS Methods}

 In \cref{fig:mcs_comparison}, we compare the average computation time of different MCS methods.
-Method names are from the R script provided by the authors of \citet{kim2025locally}, and \texttt{KR-PLG} and \texttt{KR-PLG-UNIF} refer to \texttt{DA-MCS-marg} and \texttt{DA-MCS-unif}, respectively.
-We observe that both methods are significantly faster than competing methods.
+Method names are from the R script provided by the authors of \citet{kim2025locally}; \texttt{KR-PLG} refers to \texttt{DA-MCS-marg}.
+We observe that the method is significantly faster than competing methods.